 602. Advanced Managerial Accounting (5).
-Pr., AC 203, AC 401, graduate standing.
+Pr., AC 600 and AC 601 or equivalent, graduate standing.

-Advanced study in compilation, presentation and use of accounting data for effective management.
+Advanced study in compilation, presentation, and use of accounting data for effective management.
 Decision-making, budgeting and responsibility accounting, cost-volume-profit analysis, and other topics are covered.
 Emphasis is placed on behavioral consequences of accounting decisions and quantitative tools for analysis.

-604. Advanced Income Tax Accounting (5).
+- 604. Advanced Income Tax Accounting (5).
 Pr., AC 304, graduate standing.

 Specialized tax accounting problems of individuals, corporations, estates, and trusts, including selected current issues in taxation.
-Duplicate credit will not be allowed for AC 404 and AC 604.

-607. Advanced Financial Accounting (5).
-Pr., AC 303, graduate standing.
+Duplicate credit will not be allowed for AC 404 and AC 604. - 607.
+Advanced Financial Accounting (5).
+Pr., AC 302, graduate standing.

 Advanced accounting theories and methods, consolidation of financial statements, and other special problems.
-Duplicate credit will not be allowed for AC 407 and AC 607.

-609. Advanced Governmental and Nonprofit Accounting (5).
-Pr., AC 301, AC 320, graduate standing.
+Duplicate credit will not be allowed for AC 407 and AC 607. - Advanced Governmental and Nonprofit Accounting (5).
+Pr., AC 301, graduate standing.
 Advanced accounting principles and practices for governmental and nonprofit entities.
-Duplicate credit will not be allowed for AC 409 and AC 609.

-610. Managerial Accounting (5).
-Pr., AC 202 or AC 600, gra duate standing.
+Duplicate credit will not be allowed for AC 409 and AC 609. - 610.
+Managerial Applications of Accounting Information (5).
+Pr., AC 600 and AC 601 or equivalent, graduate standing.

-(For undergraduate non-accounting majors.)
-Survey of structure of accounting; use of accounting data in making decisions.

-614. Research in Federal Taxation (5).
+Identification, selection, and use of accounting information for management decision making with emphasis on management's control responsibilities and the financial impact of management decisions on the firm. - 614.
+Research in Federal Taxation (5).
 Pr., AC 404 or AC 604, graduate standing.
 A study of tax research procedures, documentation of research, and presentation of research findings through in-depth examination of selected current topics in individual, corporate, and estate and gift taxation.
-Extensive use of computerized tax research services.

-616. Advanced Auditing (5).
+Extensive use of computerized tax research services. - 616.
+Advanced Auditing (5).
 Pr., AC 406, graduate standing.

 Advanced application of auditing procedures to practical problems with an emphasis on audit sampling.
 Includes research and presentation of cases.
-Duplicate credit will not be allowed for AC 416 and AC 616.

-617. Advanced Accounting Theory (5).
-Pr., AC 303, graduate standing.
+Duplicate credit will not be allowed for AC 416 and AC 616. - 617.
+Advanced Accounting Theory (5).
+Pr., AC 302, graduate standing.

 Concentrated study of theories of asset valuation and income determination and the structure of financial accounting.
-Duplicate credit will not be allowed for AC 417 and AC 617.

-620. Advanced Accounting Systems and Internal Control (5).
-Pr., IS 207 or IS 607, AC 303, graduate standing.
+Duplicate credit will not be allowed for AC 417 and AC 617. - 620.
+Advanced Accounting Systems and Internal Control (5).
+Pr., IS 607 or equivalent, graduate standing.

-Reviews general accounting information system concepts; concentrates on the design and implementation of computerized accounting systems.

-650. Accounting Seminar (1-5).
+Reviews general accounting information systems concepts; concentrates on the design and implementation of computerized accounting. - 650.
+Accounting Seminar (1-5).
 Pr., AC 303, graduate standing or permission of department head.

 A seminar for graduate students.
+Exact subject matter will be approunced. - A seminar for graduate students.
 Exact subject matter will be announced each time course is offered.
 May be repeated with a change in subject matter.

-684. Federal Taxes and Management Dec isions (5).
-Pr., AC 202 or AC 600, graduate standing.
+Federal Taxes and Management Decisions (5).
+Pr., AC 600 and AC 601 or - equivalent, graduate standing.

 A study of how substantially different tax liabilities sometimes attach to nearly identical economic events.
-This knowledge explains why tax rules substantially alter human behavior at the individual and the business entity level.

-690. Special Problems (1-5).
+This knowledge explains why tax rules substantially alter human behavior at the individual and the business entity level. - Special Problems (1-5).
 Pr., graduate standing and permission of department head and dean.
 Variable content in the accounting and finance areas.